NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 You will use the values in the commands below, so probably a good idea to copy the output somewhere so you can easily reference it later.

-Note that a FSxN File System was created, with a vserver (a.k.a.
+Note that an FSxN File System was created, with a vserver (a.k.a.
 SVM).
 The default username for the FSxN File System is 'fsxadmin'.
-And, the default username for the vserver is 'vsadmin'.
+And the default username for the vserver is 'vsadmin'.
 The password for both of these users is the same and is what is stored in the AWS SecretsManager secret shown above.
 Note that since Terraform was used to create the secret, the password is stored in plain text therefore it is **HIGHLY** recommended that you change the password to something else by first changing the passwords via the AWS Management Console and then updating the password in the AWS SecretsManager secret.
 You can update the 'username' key in the secret if you want, but it must be a vserver admin user, not a system level user.
-This secret is used by Astra Trident and it will always login via the vserver managmenet LIF and therefore it must be a vserver admin user.
+This secret is used by Astra Trident and it will always login via the vserver management LIF and therefore it must be a vserver admin user.
 If you want to create a separate secret for the 'fsxadmin' user, feel free to do so.

 ### SSH to the jump server to complete the setup
-Use the following command to 'ssh' to the jump start server:
+Use the following command to 'ssh' to the jump server:
 ```bash
 ssh -i <path_to_key_pair> ubuntu@<jump_server_public_ip>
 ```
 Where:
 - <path_to_key_pair> is the file path to where you have stored the key_pair that you referenced in the variables.tf file.
-- <jump_server_public_ip> is the IP address of the jump start server that was displayed in the output from the `terraform apply` command.
+- <jump_server_public_ip> is the IP address of the jump server that was displayed in the output from the `terraform apply` command.

 ### Configure the 'aws' CLI
 There are various ways to configure the AWS cli.
-If you are unsure how to do it, please refer to this URL for instructions:
+If you are unsure how to do it, please refer to this the AWS documentation for instructions:
 [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 **NOTE:** When asked for a default region, use the region you specified in the variables.tf file.